Aashritha27/mobileapp.course/docs/how-to-understand-requirements.rst

 #.
 What are their "pain points"?
 #.
 What are their budget to solve their "pain points", including how much time / cost can they afford to build and operate the solution?

-Then, we may proceed to
+Then, we may start making progress by:

 #.
-Analysis the requirements and propose our work
+Analysing the requirements and propose our work
 #.
 Prototyping our app to get feedbacks from our stakeholders
 #.
 Building, testing, getting further feedbacks from our stakeholders and keep improving.